sebastian-soderholm/boxinator/README.md

   - View current shipments
 #### New shipment
   - Select multiple boxes for shipping from multiple tiers with user defined colours
-  - Shipment status management (admin)
 #### My shipments
   - View all shipments, order and filter by status and date range
+  - Shipment management (admin)
 #### Account
   - Edit own account data
 #### Settings (admin)
   - Edit users' accounts
   - Edit countries and zones

-### Login using Google account as one of the following
+### Login using Google account as one of the following:
 #### Guest
 - Able to create shipment without registering
 - Claim shipment by registering